atul-atul/atul-atul.github.io/docs/_posts/2024-05-10-zookeeper-paper.md

 The ideas relevant in this description include: distributed applications, group membership, group messaging, broadcast, quorum, leader election, distributed locks, consistency, performance, hierarchical file system, FIFO, linearizability, write-ahead-log, etc. (Some of these topics are so ubiquitous in distributed systems that it'd be worthwhile for me to write about these in short for quick reference.)

-They identify Zookeper (ZK) as a co-ordination service.
+They identify Zookeeper (ZK) as a co-ordination service.
 What does it co-ordinate?
 Processes of distributed applications.

 A typical workload of a ZK application is dominated by read operations and it becomes desirable to scale read throughput.